Last Update: Tuesday, August 03, 2021 - 1:24 PM

 This full-time learning experience is designed for families who don’t yet feel comfortable sending their student(s) back to school on-site.
 In this learning model, students will independently work on assignments and maintain contact with their teacher using web-based platforms and tools, email, and phone calls.

-We will offer courses for students in Early Childhood through 12th grade, provided by a team of teachers who offer support between 7:45 AM and 3:45 PM, Monday through Friday.
+We will offer courses for students in Kindergarten through 12th grade.
 Enrollment requires a semester-long or year-long commitment, as well as an adult who can partner with the Distance Learning teacher by serving as the learning guide for the student, especially at the elementary and intermediate levels.

-Students in grades JK-6 will access their distance learning plans through our distance learning website and will submit their assignments to their teacher electronically or drop them off at a designated campus.
+Students in grades JK-4 will access their distance learning plans through our distance learning website and will submit their assignments to their teacher electronically.

-Grade 7-12 students will be issued laptops and will participate in accredited online courses via Edgenuity* and will be supported by Brandon Valley Staff.
+Grade 5-12 students will be issued laptops and will participate in accredited online courses through South Dakota Virtual School providers.

 Middle and high school students will have access to academic advisement and college planning.
 Graduates earn a standard high school diploma accepted by colleges, universities, and other postsecondary programs.

-*Edgenuity courses and curriculum are built using an instructional model grounded in research and are aligned to state standards.
-This online curriculum combines direct-instruction videos featuring expert, on-screen teachers with rigorous assignments, performance tasks, and assessments to engage students and ensure subject-area mastery.
+*South Dakota Virtual School courses and curriculum are built using an instructional model grounded in research and are aligned to state standards.
+This online curriculum combines direct-instruction videos featuring expert, on-screen teachers with rigorous assignments, performance tasks, and assessments to engage students and ensure subject-area mastery